 sector (left) and the two rings (center and right) that combine to form

 the central truss support.

-The below photo shows all the wood components: two rings and
+The below right photo shows all the wood components: two

 three 5.25 cm square posts that form the central truss support (left),